GSA/code-gov-web/README.md

 `npm run github-deploy:dev` or `npm run github-deploy:prod`, depending on your intended destination.

+## Deployment Problems
+When pushing to staging or dev branches, you might run into an occasional error warning that the branch you're pushing to already exists.
+If you see this, you need to clear the cache in the gh-pages module using this command: `rm -rf node_modules/gh-pages/.cache`

 ## Generating License Data
 To update the `dependency_licenses.json` file, run `npm run licenses`.